|Click here for a definition of this term Class Eligibility:||0-First Year and Above||Click here for a definition of this term Minimum GPA:||2.0|

 There will also be a required meeting about the course in May.

 The Spring meeting will meet on Monday, May 7 at 5:30 PM in McMichael 006.

-The fall pre-departure course will meet on Tuesdays and Thursdays from 5:30-07:10 PM.
+The fall pre-departure course will meet on Tuesdays and Thursdays during the second half of fall semester from 5:30-07:10 PM.
 Location TBA.

 The Millau Viaduct in Millau, France is the tallest bridge in the world.

 Students are required to take the fall pre-departure course associated with this Winter Term course.
 All students will automatically be registered for the pre-departure course but must register themselves for the Winter Term course during pre-registration for Winter Term.

 To cancel your participation in a program, complete the Winter Term Withdrawal questionnaire in your application.